kalvinarts/awaited.io/Readme.md

 Awaited.io allows you to set middleware functions on the server side.
 The middleware chain is executed in the same order it's declared.

-When you register a function to be exposed to the client side it is internally atached to the middleware chain, so if you want your middleware to be executed before the response is sent to the client make sure you atach it before registering your exposed functions.
+When you register a function to be exposed to the client side it is internally attached to the middleware chain, so if you want your middleware to be executed before the response is sent to the client make sure you atach it before registering your exposed functions.

-The middleware functions __MUST__ be `async`.
+The middleware functions __MUST__ be `async` or return a Promise.

 These functions get three arguments: